-Do 12-hour teams need glowsticks, bike lights, water purification, etc?
+Do 5-hour and 12-hour teams need glowsticks, bike lights, water purification, etc?

 How tough will the navigation be?

 We fully expect every team to be challenged not only with navigation, but also with decision-making and strategy throughout the race.
 Some CPs will definitely be easier than others.
-Plan to be doing some long legs in difficult terrain with many route choices.
+30-hour teams should plan to be doing some long legs in difficult terrain with many route choices.

 If our team brings our own paddles and pfds, will we need to carry them?

 Can 3-person teams use one canoe and one kayak?

 Three-person teams must use one canoe.
 The canoes have two seats, so you might consider bringing a third seat or cushion for your middle paddler.